Cosmian/kms/crate/server/README.md

 cargo build --features timeout
 ```

-You can combined any features with this current feature.
+This feature can be combined with any other feature.

 ## Production / Running inside a Secure Enclave